 Our academics provide you with real-world interpreting and translating projects in professional settings.
-This gives you the opportunity to apply in-class learnings and skills such as critical analysis, independent research and preparation, project management, and teamwork.
+This gives you the opportunity to apply the knowledge and skills you've learned in class such as critical analysis, independent research and preparation, project management, and teamwork.

 This degree will equip you with the essential theoretical knowledge and practical skills to work as an interpreter or translator domestically or internationally across a wide variety of sectors and organisations.

 “I was taught by academics who are world-renowned in their field.
 I received the best attention from all of them – both from the academics and the administrative staff.
 UNSW also opened doors for me through internships and professional practice opportunities.
 It also led to work opportunities around the world.”

 You can find more information on this degree including entry requirements on the UNSW Degree Finder.